A Message from Our Pastor

 Our faith community at Our Lady of Perpetual Help warmly welcomes you!

 We will do all that we can to support you.
 Whether you are a visitor or new to our parish, or perhaps interested in becoming Catholic, seeking to return to the practice of your faith, or an active member of our parish, we are pleased that you have come to our website.

 Please be assured of the prayers and support of our parish clergy and staff, in these challenging times.
 We are working together to provide for the reverent and safe celebration of the Sacraments and to provide catechesis and sacramental formation to all members of our parish family.

 Pastoral Reflections by Bishop McElroy

-The Catholic community enfleshes in countless ways Christian discipleship lived in family, society and public life and constitutes a profound pathway for our pilgrimage on this earth and unto eternity.
-The continual recognition of these realities in the comments at the listening sessions point to the depth of faith and closeness to God that pervades our diocese on so many levels, and places the challenges of this moment in its proper context of fruitful discipleship and service.
+The Catholic community enfleshes in countless ways Christian discipleship lived in family, society and public life.
+[These] constitute a profound pathway for our pilgrimage on this earth and unto eternity.
+The continual recognition of these realities in the comments at the listening sessions point to the depth of faith and closeness to God that pervades our diocese on so many levels.
+[This recognition] places the challenges of this moment in its proper context of fruitful discipleship and service.

 A renewed focus on the healing of victim-survivors

-Since 2002, the Diocese of San Diego has reached out to victims of clergy sexual abuse, providing counseling, immediate reporting to police authorities, and prompt action in following up on allegations of clergy sexual abuse.
-But the listening sessions have made clear that this effort must be dramatically expanded.
+Since 2002, the Diocese of San Diego has reached out to victims of clergy sexual abuse.
+[The diocese has] provided counseling, immediately reported to police authorities, and prompted action in following up on allegations of clergy sexual abuse.
+But, the listening sessions have made clear that this effort must be dramatically expanded.

 Read more here.